 Prerequisite: Completion of 32 credits.
 Explores the legal and social environment in which modern business must function.
 The legal system, public and private law, and contemporary social issues are addressed.

 MANAGEMENT

-- 221 QUANTITATIVE BUSINESS ANALYSIS I 3 credits Prerequisite: 3450:141, or 145, or 289.
+QUANTITATIVE BUSINESS ANALYSIS I

+Prerequisite: 3450:141, or 145, or 289.
 Descriptive statistics, probability, sampling distributions, interval estimation, single sample hypothesis testing and p-values.
-Case analysis with written individual and team reports will be used. - 222 QUANTITATIVE BUSINESS ANALYSIS II 3 credits Prerequisite: 6500:221.
-Two sample hypothesis testing, ANOVA, Chi-square tests, simple and multiple linear regression, nonparametric procedures, forecasting.
 Case analysis with written individual and team reports will be used.